-Permanently adhering nearly anything to a porous substrate can be a nightmare at times.
+One of the most common uses for adhesive primers is when binding one or more porous substances.
+Permanently adhering nearly anything to a porous substance is often really difficult.
 The problem is that, because the substrate is porous, it will absorb the adhesive and shorten the usable life of the carpet, linoleum, or other material that should remain glued down for a long time.
-The solution to this problem, and problems like it, is the use of an adhesive primer.
-An adhesive primer is a liquid product, typically made with latex, that is "painted" onto a substrate and allowed to dry.
-These primers are used to increase the bonding quality of any adhesive, whether it is pre-applied, as with peel-and-stick tile, or if it must be spread, as with indoor/outdoor carpeting.
+Primers are used to increase the bonding quality of any adhesive, whether it is pre-applied, as with peel-and-stick tile, or if it must be spread, as with many types of carpeting.

-Latex adhesive primer is usually water-based, and it dries relatively quickly.
+The vast majority of primers on the market are made of latex.
+Almost all are water-based, and are normally designed to dry quite quickly.
 Depending on the ambient air temperature and the relative humidity, dry times range between 30 minutes and three hours.
-Substrates can be either vertical or horizontal, and include drywall, wood, plaster, masonry, concrete, wood and wood underlayments, and poured-in-place gypsum subfloors.
+Substrates can be either vertical or horizontal, and include drywall, wood, plaster, masonry, concrete, wood and wood underlays, and poured-in-place gypsum subfloors.

-The area that will be primed with adhesive primer should be ready to go before the primer is applied to the substrate.
+The area that will be primed should be ready to go before the primer is applied to the substrate.
 This means that the area to be primed, the primer, and the adhesive should be kept at or above 65°F (18.3°C) for at least 48 hours before and 48 hours after the primer and adhesive are installed.
 This will ensure that the primer dries evenly, and that the adhesive itself will dry correctly.
-Warm materials bond to adhesive more readily than do cold materials.
-That is why the surface must be acclimated as well.
+Warm materials bond to adhesive more readily than do cold materials, which means that acclimatizing the environment and materials is also really important.

 When applying adhesive primer, a short nap paint roller or a coarse fiber brush should be used.
 If puddles form during application, they should be rolled or brushed through so they will not become a bonding issue when the adhesive is applied.
-Adhesive primer should be used at full strength, and tools can be cleaned with warm water.
+In nearly all cases the primer should be used at full strength, and tools can be cleaned with warm water.